Child Care Certificate Programs

 - Must be able to speak, read, and write well enough in the language the course is presented in to understand and complete the course material

-Textbook Information: No textbook is required to complete this certificate program.
+Textbook Information: No textbook is required to complete this diversity and inclusion certificate program.

 Prospective students are strongly encouraged to check with their licensing representatives to determine each program’s applicability toward state requirements.